By Waliu Adeyeri

 Adeleye reveals to us some of the mysteries, facts, and his personal experience working as a full-time and part-time mortician.

 CLICK HERE TO Advertise For As Low As N2000 In The News Beam

 My name is Adeleye Babajide, I am from Ekiti State.
 I was born in 1973.
 I am married with glorious children.

 Could you tell us about your educational background?

-I am an SSCE holder but I learnt Furniture craft.
-Which I’m fully into while I work as part time mortician.
+I am an SSCE holder but I learned Furniture craft.
+Which I’m fully into while I work as part-time mortician.